Hamlet (1964 film): Background

-Style
+Cinematography

+Although shot in black-and-white, this was the first film version of the play in a widescreen format (Sovscope, an anamorphic system similar to CinemaScope) and stereophonic sound (4-track stereo).
 The camera is continually mobile and extended shots (average length 24 seconds) enable the physical exploration of the spaces of the court and castle.
 Of the castle itself, Kozintsev said: "The general view of the castle must not be filmed.
 The image will appear only in the unity of the sensations of Elsinore's various aspects.
 And its external appearance, in the montage of the sequences filmed in a variety of places".
-Many of the exteriors were filmed at the fortress of Ivangorod, on the border of Russia and Estonia.
+Many of the exteriors were filmed at the fortress of Ivangorod, on the border between the Russian and Estonian SSRs.

 Much of the film takes place out of doors.
 Apart from the backdrop of the castle, the imagery of the film is dominated by elements of nature.
 Kozintsev saw this as a vital way in which he could give visual form to the text: "Strangely enough they have always sought to film Hamlet in studios, but it seems to me that the key to reincarnating Shakespeare's words in visual imagery can only be found in nature".
 "It seems that the basic elements of the plastic arts are formed against a background of nature.
 In decisive places, they should oust period stylization (of the Tudor era, and of English affectation) and express the essentials.
 I have in mind stone, iron, fire, earth, and sea".
 These elements are present throughout, including the opening shot in which the cliff-top castle is represented by its shadow falling across the surging waters of the sea, and the final scene in which Hamlet walks out of the dark palace to sit against the rock facing the sea as he dies.

-Technical specifications

-Although shot in black-and-white, this was the first film version of the play in a widescreen format (Sovscope, an anamorphic system similar to CinemaScope) and stereophonic sound (4-track stereo).
+Release

+The film was released in June 1964 while Nikita Khrushchev was first secretary of the USSR.